Areen612/gci/README.md

 Use these artifacts to guide future high-fidelity design and development work.

+## Desktop Django admin shell

+See [docs/desktop-admin.md](docs/desktop-admin.md) for instructions on running the Django admin dashboard inside an Electron desktop shell backed by an embedded local server.

 ## Invoice Feature Requirements

 - `docs/invoice_feature_requirements.md` — captures current user stories, implementation tasks, admin workflows, and search requirements for the invoicing experience.